 Our staff are fully trained and qualified in professional tree inspection and surveys, and are able to assist landowners, buyers, estate managers and insurers understand the state of any trees on site and how best to manage them.

 Our approach is bespoke and the reports we produce tailored to the individual clients needs and industry regulations.
 Get in touch with us to find out how best we can help you.

 BS5837 Tree Survey and Reports

-When building on a site where trees are present or on neighbouring sites, the Local Planning Authority will require a Tree Survey to be carried out that meets the requirements of BS5837:2012 –Trees in Relation to Design, Demolition and Construction.
-The aim of these Reports are to assess trees around developments, make recommendations for retention or removal, as well as ensuring any trees that are to be retained, are not damaged during the building works.
-The specifications for the BS5837 reports are comprised of the following:
+When building on a site where trees are present, the local planning authority will require a tree survey to be carried out that meets BS5837 industry requirements.
+The aim of these reports is to assess any developments, make recommendations for retention or removal, and ensure any that are retained are not damaged during development.
+BS5837 reports are comprised of the following areas:

 Health and Safety Tree Survey Inspections

-It is important to understand trees are ever changing, living organisms that are are susceptible to climatic and environmental change.
-Tree owners have a duty of care under ‘Common Law’ to maintain their trees to a safe condition to avoid 3rd party harm or damage whilst protecting their liabilities.
-Tree Surveys are a great way to help manage trees and highlight potential risks that may otherwise lead to property damage or harm.
-Recommendations for Tree Works may be made based on Good Arboricultural Practices, Health and Safety or General maintenance.
+Tree owners have a duty of care under ‘Common Law’ to manage and maintain their trees in a safe condition to avoid third party harm or damage.
+Tree surveys are a great way to help manage trees, highlight these potential risks and how to manage them.
+Recommendations for tree works may be made based on good arboricultural practices, health and safety guidance, or general maintenance.

 Other Reports and Investigations